mksiki/SaaS/README.md

 # Django-WebApp
 Django WebApp is a web application built using the Django framework that allows users to interact with a subscription system, Google authentication, and user management features.
-It provides functionalities for user registration, login with Google, subscription management, and more.
+It provides functionalities for user registration, login with Google, subscription management using Stripe, PostgresSQL(ElephantSQL-PGAdmin4) and more.

 ## Table of Contents